Hydrodynamic limit of the Kob-Andersen model: Further problems

 \section{Further problems}

-\begin{itemize} \item Prove convergence to a hydrodynamic limit without the soft constraint from a more restricted family of initial states (as in \cite{GoncalvesLandimToninelli}). \item Analyze the model with a soft constraint that tends to $0$ with the size of the system (as in \cite{GoncalvesLandimToninelli}). \item Improve the bounds on the diffusion coefficient, and in particular find matching upper and lower bound without a logarithmic correction.
-In the case of the closely related Fredrickson-Andersen model, where similar bounds have been obtained for the spectral gap (\cite{TowardsUniversality}), the logarithmic correction could be removed, and, moreover, the exact constant multiplying $1/(1-\rho)^{d-k+1}$ could be identified \cite{HMT2020}. \item Understand the hydrodynamic limit of more KCLGs.
-The comparison argument of Section \ref{sec:lowerbound} could be used in order to estimate the diffusion coefficient whenever an appropriate multi-step move could be constructed, and may be useful in lager generality than presented here.
-A challenging direction would be the study of non-isotropic models, in which the results of \cite{VaradhanYau97} cannot be used directly. \item The bounds on the diffusion coefficient may have consequences other than the hydrodynamic limit -- in general, we expect the correlation $\mu(\eta(0)e^{t\mathcal{L}}\eta(x))-\rho^{2}$ to behave like $\rho(1-\rho)(4\pi t\,D)^{-d/2}\,e^{-\frac{x^{2}}{4tD}}$ (see, e.g., \cite{Spohn2012IPS}).
-It has been shown in \cite{CMRT2010} that, for $x=0$, this correlation decays at least as fast as $C\,(\log t)^{5}/t$ for some unidentified constant $C$, and any progress towards the predicted $\rho(1-\rho)(4\pi t\,D)^{-d/2}\,e^{-\frac{x^{2}}{4tD}}$ would be an interesting result. \end{itemize}
+\begin{itemize} \item Prove convergence to a hydrodynamic limit without the soft constraint from a more restricted family of initial states (as in \cite{GoncalvesLandimToninelli}). \item Improve the bounds on the diffusion coefficient, and in particular find matching upper and lower bound without a logarithmic correction.
+In the case of the closely related Fredrickson-Andersen model, where similar bounds have been obtained for the spectral gap (\cite{TowardsUniversality}), the logarithmic correction could be removed, and, moreover, the exact constant multiplying $1/(1-\rho)^{d-k+1}$ could be identified \cite{HMT2020}. \item Study qualitative properties of the diffusion coefficient -- is it decreasing in $\rho$?
+Is it continuous?
+Smooth?
+Is $D^{(0)}=D$? \item Understand the hydrodynamic limit of more KCLGs.
+The comparison argument of Section \ref{sec:lowerbound} could be used in order to estimate the diffusion coefficient whenever an appropriate multistep move could be constructed, and may be useful in lager generality than presented here. \item The bounds on the diffusion coefficient may have consequences other than the hydrodynamic limit -- in general, we expect the correlation $\mu(\eta(0)e^{t\mathcal{L}}\eta(x))-\rho^{2}$ to behave like $\rho(1-\rho)(4\pi t\,D)^{-d/2}\,e^{-\frac{x^{2}}{4tD}}$ (see, e.g., \cite{Spohn2012IPS}).
+It has been shown in \cite{CMRT2010} that in the Kob-Andersen model, for $x=0$, this correlation decays at least as fast as $C\,(\log t)^{5}/t$ for some unidentified constant $C$.
+Any progress towards the predicted $\rho(1-\rho)(4\pi t\,D)^{-d/2}\,e^{-\frac{x^{2}}{4tD}}$ (for $D$ is as in equation \eqref{eq:D_eps0}) would be an interesting result. \end{itemize}